[wpdm_file id=55]

 Small Shops

-The Small Shops Affinity group is kicking off the new year with a return to monthly luncheons, each focused on a specific area of development and featuring guest speakers who will lead group discussions and Q&A sessions.
-This group is open to anyone who considers themselves a “small Shop” – whether that means you’re a small development team (many of us are on teams of one!) or just someone who finds themselves in a “does it all” development role.
-These luncheons are tentatively planned to alternate in-person and virtual.
-The next meeting is scheduled for September 8 from 12-1pm.
+The Small Shops affinity group is open to anyone who considers themselves a “small Shop” – whether that means you’re a small development team (many of us are on teams of one!) or just someone who finds themselves in a “does it all” development role.
+The group meets monthly at various locations around Columbus, on the second Thursday of the month at noon.
+Reach out to the chair, Lizzie Howald, for information on the next luncheon or to be added to the email list.

 Chair: